machine-solution/motion_planning_for_manipulators/README.md

 # Project description

-This chapter may no longer be relevant, but there is a project description in [this file](https://drive.google.com/file/d/1Kil5fVnv32S68pH_mOFf5xHwrki2B6zP/view?usp=drive_link)
+This chapter may no longer be relevant, but there is a project description in [this file]() (will be added later)

 ## Problem description
 We have a manipulator in space with obstacles and two positions of this manipulator: start and finish.
 It is required to plan the actions using which the manipulator will come from the start position to the finish.